tp-sh/GDPR_privacy_policies/data/readme.md

 - `Web_list.csv`: This file lists the 150 websites included in our corpus along with their update times.

+- `comparison_experiments.csv`: This file contains the results(f1 values) of comparing different mainstream machine learning models, using 300-D TF-IDF features of the current node as input.
+The experiments were conducted at the segment level on the GoPPC-150 corpus.

-- `complete_classifier_results.csv`: This file presents the results of 12 types of classifiers (as defined in our paper) on our corpus for each label at both the segment and document level.
+- `complete_classifier_results.csv`: This file presents the results(f1 values) of 12 types of classifiers (as defined in our paper) on our corpus for each label at both the segment and document level.

 - `keyword_list.csv`: This file contains a list of keywords for each of the 96 concepts in the GDPR taxonomy.